FrankCCCCC/blog/content/posts/nngp_ntk.md

 Since $f(x', w) - \bar{y}$ would be very close to 0 while MSE is close to 0, we can simply ignore it.
 It is trivial that NTK represent the **changes of weights before and after gradient descent**.
 It measure the difference of weights quantitatively and thus we can approximate the process of gradient descent with Gaussian process.

 ## Flow And Vector Field
 So far, we've shown the neural tangent kernel on 1-width network.
-To move forward to the infinite-width network, we need 2 tools to help us analyzing the **process of gradient descent in high dimensions**.
+To move forward to the infinite-wide network, we need 2 tools to help us analyzing the **process of gradient descent in high-dimensionalal**.
 As a result, before diving into NTK more deeply, we need to understand what is **Gradient Flow** and **Vector Field**.

 ### Vector Field
 Define a space $\chi \in \mathbb{R}^d$ with d dimensions and a point of the space $x \in \mathbb{R}^d$.
 A hyperplane $f(x) \ f: \chi \to \mathbb{R}$.
 As we want to find the global minimal point $x^*$